ssebs/ssebs-www/content/blog/mmpguieditor.md

 The GUI library I'm using, [fyne.io](https://fyne.io), is structure / pattern agnostic, meaning it doesn't care if you choose *MVC*, *MVP*, *MVVM*, or just using a single file to manage it all (the way I was doing it before).

 ## Exploring fyne
-This is a follow up to the [Mini Macro Pad](/blog/minimacropad/) blog post, so I'd suggest reading that if you haven't already.

 A few people have questioned my use of Golang to write a GUI, since Go is most well-known for writing backend web server code.

 At first, I didn't agree with them, but now that I've spent enough time with it, I sorta do.
 It's not that you *can't* write a GUI in Go, but that's not really what it's *made* for.
 There's no standard library that I can use, nor a plethora of examples I can refer to, but it is possible.